moquality/docs_old/docs/docs/integration-ci-cd/circleci.md

     6. `mq apps` returns a list of your apps, and you can confirm that your app version has incremented by one.

 7. Now that you have created new steps, integrating MoQuality with CircleCI, **run `circleci build`** in your command line to run the build job.
-If you added the steps within a job other than build, **add the `--job` flag followed by the name of the job** to the `circleci build` command.
+If you added the steps within a job other than build, **add the `--job` option followed by the name of the job** to the `circleci build` command.

 ## Notes